atomicpickle/Roguelike/README.md

  BETA Versions updates and fixes:

+    BETA 1.0.6.hotfix.a
+    - fixes display error when finding jewels on a hard to get roll option

     BETA 1.0.6
     - formatting changes on some strings
     - added some new usable items (jewels) which can be dropped by all enemies